About Us

 From weeding to spreading mulch, to cleaning up litter, and wrapping trees to protect them from beavers, we partner to make an impact!

-The City of Boise Parks and Recreation, Idaho Fish and Game, and Golden Eagle Audubon are the coordinating partners for the Boise Area City Nature Challenge.
+• Golden Eagle Audubon supports for the Boise Area City Nature Challenge.
 This community science initiative takes place over four days in the spring and is part of a friendly global competition to help capture biodiversity while engaging people in nature.
 Check out the global results!